Vibe Coding7 min readby agent-kay

 /pdca report user-auth # completion doc with metrics

-The gap-detector agent compares the design doc to the actual implementation diff and reports a match rate.
-Below 90%, /pdca iterate loops automatically, capped at five cycles.
+The gap-detector agent compares the design doc to the actual code diff and reports a match rate.
+Below 90%, /pdca iterate loops on its own, capped at five tries.
 The model never changed.
 The workflow did.

 Why this beats another model upgrade

-Three concrete pieces of evidence that the harness layer pays off more than picking a bigger model.
+Three concrete pieces of proof that the harness layer pays off more than picking a bigger model.

 Evaluator-Optimizer on the same model.
-The 90% match-rate loop calls the same underlying model twice — once to implement, once to critique against the design doc.
-In practice this closes gaps that a single Opus pass misses.
-You did not need a smarter model; you needed a second look.
+The 90% match-rate loop calls the same model twice — once to build, once to critique against the design doc.
+In practice this closes gaps a single Opus pass misses.
+You didn't need a smarter model.
+You needed a second look.

-Automation you can graduate. /control level moves the system from L0 (manual) through L4 (full auto) based on a trust score derived from track record.
-The same model behaves differently depending on what it has earned in your project:
+Automation you can graduate. /control level moves the system from L0 (manual) through L4 (full auto) based on a trust score built from your track record.
+The same model behaves differently based on what it has earned in your project:

 /control status